Loading

 Home / Posts tagged "BLOG"

-As temperatures rise during the summer months, keeping the home cool can become a challenge, especially when the use of air conditioning significantly increases electricity consumption
+As temperatures rise during the summer months, keeping your home comfortable can become a challenge, especially when air conditioning drives up electricity use.
+The good news is that small changes in thermostat settings, maintenance, and home efficiency can make a noticeable difference without sacrificing comfort.

-According to the U.S. Department of Energy (DOE), air conditioning accounts for approximately 6% of all electricity consumed in the country, which equates to $29 billion spent annually by homeowners.
+The U.S. Department of Energy (DOE) estimates that air conditioning accounts for about 6% of all electricity consumed in the United States, roughly $29 billion in annual costs for homeowners.

-In addition, many electric companies are implementing rate increases during the summer.
-The EIA projects that, on average, U.S. households will pay 2% more on their electricity bills this year, making it even more important to look for strategies to optimize air conditioning use and reduce energy costs.
+On top of higher seasonal demand, many utilities apply summer rate increases.
+The EIA projects that, on average, U.S. households will pay about 2% more on electricity this year, making it even more important to use air conditioning efficiently and reduce unnecessary energy waste.

 Why Is My Energy Bill So High?